University Marketing and Communications

 Use Google analytics.
 Are you meeting your goals?

-SEO and Omni
+SEO and Modern Campus

 Bonus – all these steps make your page more useful for disability and fulfill ADA compliance